Kadri, Rantanen help Avs stay perfect, beat Capitals 6-3

 Kadri made it 3-0 when the Avalanche caught the Caps pressing into the attacking zone, taking Joonas Donskoi’s feed and rifling a shot from the left that beat Holtby to his glove side and ended his evening.

-Rantanen’s fourth of the season made it 4-0 at 9:25 of the opening period.
+Rantanen’s fourth of the season made it 4-0 at 9:25 of the opening period on a power play.
 Kadri had his second assist of the game on the play.

+“That was our best period of the year,” Avalanche coach Jared Bednar said.

 The Capitals got no closer than two goals afterward.

-John Carlson had a goal to pull the Capitals within one disallowed for offside following a challenge by Colorado coach Jared Bednar.
+Late in the third, John Carlson appeared to have closed their deficit to 5-4, but his one-timer was disallowed for offside following Bednar’s challenge.

 NOTES: Washington has lost its first three home games for the first time since dropping their first three of the 1983-84 season.
 The first two losses were in overtime. … At the first media timeout of the first period, the Capitals played a video montage in tribute to Burakovsky, who spent his first five seasons in Washington and was part of its 2018 Stanley Cup triumph.
-From the bench, Burakovsky raised his arm in recognition of a sizable ovation from the crowd. … Washington C Nic Dowd played his 200th career game. … The Avalanche have scored at least three goals in each of their first five games, the first time they’ve accomplished that feat since arriving in Colorado. … Avs D Ian Cole made his season debut after undergoing two offseason hip surgeries. … Holtby’s previous shortest outing came when he was pulled with 9:07 played, having allowing three goals on five shots during his rookie season, on Nov.
+From the bench, Burakovsky raised his arm in recognition of a sizable ovation from the crowd. … Washington C Nic Dowd played his 200th career game. … The Avalanche have scored at least three goals in each of their first five games, the first time they’ve accomplished that feat since arriving in Colorado. … Avs D Ian Cole made his season debut after undergoing two offseason hip surgeries. … Holtby’s previous shortest outing came when he was pulled with 9:07 played, having allowed three goals on five shots, during his rookie season, on Nov.
 19, 2010.

 UP NEXT